V. Receiving an Award

 - International students, faculty, or staff who will be paid from a grant must obtain valid authorization to work in the United States and be able to show proof of same upon employment.
 Consult with the International Programs Office on the McMinnville campus or Associate Registrar on the Portland Campus regarding visa restrictions and timeline for visa approval.

 - New employees must also complete anti-harassment, anti-discrimination and OSHA training.
 These programs are available online.
 This information will be reviewed with the new employees when they meet with Human Resources staff.

 - To compensate faculty, staff or temporary employees, the Principal Investigator will submit a Payroll Check Request Form to Human Resources, which will provide a copy to the Grant Administrator for review.

 - Students must obtain, complete and return a Student Employment Referral Form to Human Resources in order to receive compensation.
 Students and non-exempt staff will receive payments in response to the timely submission of time cards.

-- For compensation from federally-funded grants, time and effort report forms must be submitted to receive payment (see "Awards from Federal Agencies").
+- Anyone receiving salary from federally-funded grants must fill out time and effort report forms (see "Awards from Federal Agencies").
 To learn more about this, please consult Linfield's time and effort policy and procedures.

 Please note that no payments will be made in advance for future work.